Polyvinyl-Records/polyvinyl-records/product_lists.md

 ![](/views/auto_artist_store.png)

-If you create a new Product List at this same url, it will override it!
+By creating a new Product List at this same url, it will override the automatically generated one!
+So, make sure you're spelling the artist name correctly.
 This is also where you would add a banner image for your artist store.

+See below for an example of an Artist Store, complete with banner and product list groups with labels:

  ![](views/artist_store.gif)

 ## Sales
 Create a Product List for each group of sale items.
-Pick a few price tiers (3-4).For example $15, $20, $25.
+Pick a few price tiers (3-4).

+**Example:** $15, $20, $25.

 ## Webstore Sections

-You can create product lists to link to from youre website toolbar drop down.
+You can create product lists to link to from the website toolbar drop down.

 **Example:** Pre-Orders & New Releases, Featured Products